Differential Test Performance and Peer Effects: Model

-We now describe the selection of students to classrooms.
+We now describe the selection of students into classrooms.
 This assignment process results in a reordering of the students characterized by a one-to-one mapping of the original index set to the new index set.
-Let $\tilde{y}_{t}^{*}=\left(\tilde{y}_{1t}^{*},...,\tilde{y}_{nt}^{*}\right)'$ denote the vector of unobserved ability of students corresponding to the the original sample or population, let $S_{c}$ be the $n_{c}\times n\text{ }$ selection matrix that allocates students to classroom $c$, and let $S=\left[S_{1}',...,S_{C}'\right]'$ be the selector matrix for all students.
+Let $\tilde{y}_{t}^{*}=\left(\tilde{y}_{1t}^{*},...,\tilde{y}_{nt}^{*}\right)'$ denote the vector of unobserved test-taking ability of students taking test $t$.
+The vector $\tilde{y}_{t}^{*}$ is indexed corresponding to the the original sample or population.
+Let $S_{c}$ be the $n_{c}\times n\text{ }$ selection matrix that allocates students to classroom $c$, and let $S=\left[S_{1}',...,S_{C}'\right]'$ be the selector matrix for all students.
 The set of all possible classroom allocations is denoted by $\mathscr{S}$.
 A random assignment mechanism can be thought of as selecting one element of $\mathscr{S}$ at random.
 Corresponding to $S$ the vector $y_{t}^{*}=\left(y_{1t}^{*},\ldots,y_{nt}^{*}\right)^{\prime}$ representing the sample or population of unobserved ability for test $t$ of students ordered by classrooms is given by

 As remarked above, in slight but obvious abuse of notation, let $i=n_{1}+...+n_{c-1}+r$.
 Then we denote the $i$-th student's unobserved ability for test $t$ interchangeably by either $y_{it}^{*}$ or $y_{crt}^{*}$.
 The latter indexing convention, which we also employ analogously for other variables, is convenient when an analysis at the classroom level is required.
 Now let $y_{ct}^{*}=\left(y_{c1t}^{*},...,y_{cn_{c}t}^{*}\right)',$ then